 Depth of Field

-How to Add Depth of Field in Maya
+How to Control Depth of Field in Maya

-With several objects in your scene, add a camera (Create > Cameras > Camera).
+With several objects in your scene, add a camera.

 The objects should be at different distances from the camera.
 In this example the objects are 10, 20 and 25 units from the camera.

-Select the camera object in the workspace or with the Outliner (Window > Outliner).
-Open the Attribute Editor panel for the camera by clicking the Attribute Editor icon.
+Select the camera object in the workspace or with the outliner (Window > Outliner).
+Open the attributes panel for the camera by clicking the Attribute Editor icon.

 Open the camera's Depth of Field category and click the Depth of Field checkbox.

 Adjust the Focus Distance, F Stop and Focus Region Scale settings to simulate depth of field.
-In this example, Distance = 10, 20 and 25, F Stop = 5.6 and Scale = 60.
+For this example, Distance = 10, 20 and 25, F Stop = 5.6 and Scale = 60.